Skip to content

-The command-agent pattern is rp1's architectural approach where thin wrapper commands delegate to autonomous agents.
-Commands handle user interaction and routing; agents handle the actual work.
+The skill-agent pattern is rp1's architectural approach where skills (defined in SKILL.md format) delegate to autonomous agents.
+Skills handle user interaction and routing; agents handle the actual work.
 This separation enables reusable, testable, and maintainable AI workflows.

-When you run an rp1 command, two things happen:
+When you invoke an rp1 skill, two things happen:

-- The command (50-100 lines) parses your input and routes to the appropriate agent
+1. The skill (SKILL.md file) parses your input and routes to the appropriate agent

 flowchart TB